José María Caminero

-José María Caminero y Ferrer (1782 – January 2, 1853) was a Dominican lawyer and politician.
+José María Caminero y Ferrer (1782 – January 2, 1853) was a lawyer and politician from the Dominican Republic.
 He played a significant role in the different political processes that occurred on the island from the early independence movement of José Núñez de Cáceres, the Haitian occupation and the independent Dominican governments until his death in 1853.

 Birth and early years

 Map of the island of Hispaniola (1820).

 José María Caminero y Ferrer was born in the city of Santiago de Cuba, Cuba, in 1782.

 Before arriving on the island of Hispaniola, José María Caminero married María Guadalupe Heredia in his hometown.
 She is believed to be the sister of the French poet José María de Heredia.

 From his early years, he demonstrated his ability as an interpreter and translator of from French to Spanish before the courts of Santiago de Cuba, a position he held from 1806 to 1809.
 Later, he served as a public interpreter for the Government in the Captaincy General of Santo Domingo in 1818.

 He was elected deputy for Santo Domingo in the Chamber of Commons of Haiti, a position he held from 1822 to 1827, during the years of Haitian domination.
 Caminero also participated in commissions of inquiry in the years 1822 and 1842.
 By 1828, at the age of 39, he held the position of Receiver of the Register and Interpreter.
 He was also a prominent member of the Freemasonry section, an influential organization of the time.
 In 1834, José Caminero assumed an important role as Port Interpreter of Santo Domingo, thus consolidating his presence in the port area of the city.
 However, his career would take a momentous turn on March 9, 1835, when Jean-Pierre Boyer appointed him Government Commissioner near the Civil Court of the city of Santo Domingo.